 Outlander Highlands Tour

-Relive Jamie and Claire’s adventures and visit some of the sites throughout the Highlands connected to or featured in the smash International book and TV series, Diana Gabaldon’s Outlander.
+Relive Jamie and Claire’s adventures and visit some of the sites throughout the Highlands connected to or featured in the smash International book and TV series, Diana Gabaldon’s "Outlander".
+Enjoy travelling through the Fraser lands in the comfort of an 8-seater vehicle.

-Imagine being a member of Jamie and Claire’s clan and travel through the real “Lallybroch” to explore some of the lands that were held by the powerful Mackenzie clan, one of the most influential families in the Highlands, and the Frasers of Lovat (and Jamie’s clan in the Outlander franchise) on our fantastic Outlander Highlands Tour.
+Imagine being part of Jamie and Claire’s clan, and visit the real “Lallybroch” to explore some of the lands that were held by the Frasers of Lovat (Jamie’s clan in the Outlander franchise), and the powerful Mackenzie family on our fantastic Outlander Highlands Tour.

 Are you ready...?